Policy & Principles

 - Sets effective environmental limits for the aviation industry to meet, taking the appropriate form – regulation, charges, taxes, etc.

-- Considers and mitigates against the impact of greenhouse gas emissions.
+- Considers and mitigates the impact of greenhouse gas emissions.

 - Coordinates with other transport policies and with other associated national policies, such as climate change, and energy policies.